 Reservists give up their time to train and serve alongside the regular forces.
-Reserve roles are diverse: as well as taking part in operational deployments, Reservists are called out to help with emergency situations in the UK, undertake military ceremonial duties and engage with local communities.
+Reserve roles are diverse: as well as taking part in operational deployments, Reservists are called out to help with emergency situations in the UK (Military Aid to the Civil Authorities), undertake military ceremonial duties and engage with local communities.
 Reservists often combine a military role with a civilian career and as Reserves, they may be mobilised at any time for full-time operations and will be required to attend training, for example at a training camp and/or to participate in events such as Armed Forces Day.

-There are two main types of mobilisation: voluntary - where Reservists may volunteer for mobilisation to experience the challenges of deployment and to put their training to practical use, and compulsory - where Reservists are called out for military operations to supplement the Regular Forces on their operations.
-Where voluntary, the consent of the University is necessary before voluntary mobilisation can take place.
+There are two main types of mobilisation: voluntary - where Reservists may volunteer for mobilisation to experience the challenges of deployment and to put their training to practical use, and compulsory - where Reservists are called out for military operations to supplement the Regular Forces on operations.
+Voluntary mobilisation requires the consent of the